-Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+Policy Goal 4.6

+Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.

-Kansas law lengthens, but does not eliminate, statutes of limitation for prosecuting child sex trafficking and CSEC offenses or for filing trafficking-specific civil actions.
+Prosecutions for Kansas's child sex trafficking and CSEC offenses may commence at any time; in contrast, the statute of limitation for a related civil action is only lengthened, not eliminated.
 Pursuant to Kan.
 Stat.
-Ann. § 21-5107(c) (Time limitations for commencement of prosecutions),
+Ann. § 21-5107(a)(2) (Time limitations for commencement of prosecutions),